ajshedivy/models-for-i/README.md

 ## Models for IBM i

-This repo contains a simple way to download models from huggingface and transfer them to IBM i using `scp` or your preferred transfer method.
+This repository provides an easy-to-follow process for downloading models from Hugging Face and transferring them to IBM i using `scp` or another transfer method.
+The models can then be used on IBM i with Llama.cpp.

 ## Requirements
 - uv python package manager